ggsavin/voting-games/README.md

 ## Current Problems

 Training PPO frequently leads to NaNs and this instability is something we have been exploring by trying to change hyperparameters of the model, the training and the environment.
 There are quite a few posts about this [here](https://github.com/hill-a/stable-baselines/issues/340), [here](https://stable-baselines3.readthedocs.io/en/master/guide/checking_nan.html) and more if you look up Nans RL PPO training
+- Maybe Entropy Coefficient is way too high?
+Needs to be lowered significantly?